Tournaments FAQ

 Q.Can I run my own tournament?

-Q.Can I suggest a tournament?
-(Quick answer: Yes, please!)
+Q.Can I suggest a specific tournament?

-Time Limits Q&A
+Time Limits

 Q.How do you avoid the problem of tournaments lasting forever?